How to Repair a Relationship

 Can a broken relationship be repaired?

 Sometimes, yes.
-A damaged relationship can be repaired when both people can take ownership, tell the truth safely, and repeat new behavior over time.
+A broken relationship can be repaired when both people can take ownership, tell the truth safely, stop the repeated harm, and repeat new behavior over time.
 It is much harder when only one person is trying.

 How do you repair trust in a relationship?

-Repair trust by matching words with repeated behavior.
+Repair trust by matching words with behavior.
 Apologize clearly, name the impact, stop the repeated harm, and create small reliable proof in ordinary moments.
+Trust usually returns through consistency, not one emotional conversation.

 What should you say after a bad argument?

 Start with ownership before explanation.
 Try, "I got defensive and I can see how that made you feel alone.
-I want to come back to this more carefully."
+I want to come back to this more carefully.
+Can I tell you what I am taking responsibility for?"

 What if my partner refuses to repair?